 In addition, The Verge notes that the rise of consumer-facing VR—like the Oculus Rift, Sony’s Morpheus, and Samsung’s Gear—is majorly expanding the area of research and innovation around binaural audio.
 Similar to X, this more closely mimics how humans hear sound (from two sources, one on each side of the head).

 “Binaural recording systems are unique because they emulate the workings of the human head.
 If a dog barks by our left ear, it takes a few extra microseconds for the bark to reach the right ear; the sound will also be louder in one ear than the other.
-In addition, sound waves interact with the physical constitution of the listener — the pinna (or outer ear), the head, and the torso — and the surrounding space, creating listener-specific variations otherwise known as head-related transfer function.
-The brain scrutinizes these miniscule interaural differences of time and strength in order to localize sound with immaculate precision.”
+In addition, sound waves interact with the physical constitution of the listener — the pinna (or outer ear), the head, and the torso — and the surrounding space, creating listener-specific variations otherwise known as the head-related transfer function.
+The brain scrutinizes these tiny interaural differences of time and strength in order to localize sound with immaculate precision.”

 Indeed, anyone interested in the world of VR and its developments should definitely pay attention to the audio side of things in the next year, as the technology is clearly accelerating quickly.